citrez/Everything-I-Know/python/README.md

 I see these as like the blue print of classes.
 They set out methods that are needed in classes so that there is some type of consistency between classes that share similar structure.
 Classes inherit from the abstract base cless.
 The instances of a class that inherits from abstract base classes must contain all the methods defined in the abstract base class.

 ## Python Packages
+turn into pakcage sub-page, including a discussion around how to make your own package

 > NOTE: Can think about turning these bullets into subpages if the bullets become too large.

+* p2j - for coverting python scripts to jupyter notebooks for exploration
 * [**BeautfulSoup**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a package for parsing html doucments.
 Extracting from them the bits you want.
 [Beautfulsoup walkthrough](https://www.digitalocean.com/community/tutorials/how-to-work-with-web-data-using-requests-and-beautiful-soup-with-python-3)